bnabas50/html-css-project-002/README.md

-This is a sهmple Website using HTML + CSS
+This is a simple Website using HTML + CSS